Stylodictya: Fossils

 Although the geologic history of Stylodictya is sparse, fossils of Stylodictya have been found in Switzerland that date back to the Jurassic.
-Stylodictya-type fossils are much more common in the Cenozoic and are found in cherty limestones in New Zealand and in oceanic drill holes around the world’s oceans.
+Stylodictya-type fossils are much more common in the Cenozoic and are found in cherty limestones in New Zealand and in oceanic drill holes around the world's oceans.
 Even this sparse paleontological evidence suggests that the Stylodictya morphology of spumellarians has been prevalent in oceanic ecosystems for many millions of years.
 The distribution of Stylodictya in the rock record also gives insight into the paleoclimate at the time of fossilization.
 This is because the most important rock type lithified from fossil skeletons, limestone, is primarily calcium carbonate, which is not able to lithify under acidic conditions.
 Stylodictya, like other radiolarians, forms a silicate skeleton, not a carbonate one.
 Thus whenever Stylodictya-bearing chert becomes more common than limestone in the stratigraphy, that may be evidence of a shifting oceanic climate.
 This makes radiolarians important indicators of climate change within the stratigraphical record.

-It is important to note that micropaleontology is an extensive and under-studied field, so the fossil evidence that has already been collected on this genus likely only represents a portion of the extent of the genus over geological time and space.
+Micropaleontology is an extensive and under-studied field, so the fossil evidence that has already been collected on this genus likely only represents a portion of the extent of the genus over geological time and space.